 Just to mention a few works, in \cite{khalil2016learning} the authors make use of support vector machines to mimic strong branching, whereas in \cite{gupta2020hybrid} they exploit a similar task but using deep neural networks.
 Authors in \cite{tang2020reinforcement} chose the most promising Gomory's cuts (see \cite{wolsey1999integer}) by means of long-short term memory networks and reinforcement learning.
 Recently, in \cite{nair2020solving}, scientists from DeepMind and Google Research proposed a method combining deep branching and deep diving in a branch-and-cut algorithm, taking advantage of supervised learning, graph convolutional neural networks, and alternating descent method of multipliers.
 Another important aspect is to learn primal heuristics that return directly to near-optimal solutions.
-In \cite{bertsimas2019online} and \cite{bertsimas2021voice}, this is done opportunely studying some properties of the optimization problem (the so-called \emph{voice of optimization}), then they train a neural network to directly produce a solution, and finally, they use a projection technique to make it feasible, leading to an extremely fast heuristic.
+In \cite{bertsimas2019online} and \cite{bertsimas2021voice}, this is done opportunely by studying some properties of the optimization problem (the so-called \emph{voice of optimization}), then they train a neural network to directly produce a solution, and finally, they use a projection technique to make it feasible, leading to an extremely fast heuristic.
 For stochastic problems, in \cite{bengio2020learning} the authors did something similar, whereas in \cite{cauligi2020learning} this methodology has been used to generate robust trajectories in planning robot agents.
-Finally, in \cite{hottung2020deep}, this concept is extended to approximate bounds and to insert them within a tree search for solving the container pre-marshaling problem.
+Finally, in \cite{hottung2020deep}, this concept is extended to approximate bounds and inserted within a tree search for solving the container pre-marshaling problem.